abid-sayyed/abid-sayyed/README.md

 # 💫 About Me:

-I hold a Master's degree from VIT Vellore and specialize in JavaScript/Typescript and Python development.
-My expertise lies in frontend technologies such as Next.js, React, and Tailwind CSS, along with backend frameworks like Flask, Django, and PostgreSQL.
-With 6 months of experience as a web developer intern, I contributed significantly to an enterprise management system.
-My responsibilities included enhancing the user interface and implementing key functionalities.
+🎓 Master's graduate from VIT Vellore with a specialization in JavaScript/TypeScript and Python development.
+💼 Over 6 months of industry experience contributing to enterprise management systems, with a focus on both frontend and backend technologies such as React, Tailwind CSS, Node.js, and Express.js, PostgreSQL.
+🚀 Additionally, proficient in Next.js, Django, and Flask, with a passion for crafting efficient and scalable solutions.
+🔍 Excited about opportunities to leverage my skills and contribute positively to innovative projects.

 ## 🌐 Socials: